anonips2025/anonips2025/README.md

 # Paper Title

-This repository contains the implementation for the paper XXX submitted for XXX.
+This repository contains the implementation for the paper **Towards Globally Interpretable Few-Shot Tabular Learning: Distilling Foundation Models** submitted to the NeurIPS 2025 Reliable ML for Unreliable Data Workshop.

 ## Environment Setup